sepich/SynNotes/README.md

 # SynNotes
-Simple syntax highlighted Notes manager with full-text search and GMaill like tags as folders
+Simple syntax highlighted Notes manager with incremental full-text search and GMaill like tags as folders.
+Most of the time app basically hides in the system tray.
+Then you push global hotkey, and it appears with last Note opened and Search field already focused.
+After you found data needed hide the app back by pressing `ESC`.
 ![overview](http://habrastorage.org/files/34c/10f/8da/34c10f8da396435882ea93d20c77364b.png)
 ![search](http://habrastorage.org/files/562/b9a/c7c/562b9ac7cb764f89a34ecd63fc65719a.png)